 At Sheldon Davidson Solicitors, we have the skills and experience needed to handle your medical negligence claim.
 By looking at all aspects of your case, we will be able to see whether or not the standard of care from the hospital reached the required standards.

 Once we have fully considered your claim, we will advise you on its likely success and outline the process should you wish to proceed.
 Initially, we would attempt to reach a settlement with the hospital in question, but if this does not prove possible we can also represent you in court.

-We will work hard to ensure you are compensated for this most distressing incident, and our solicitors will be there to provide all the support you need to get through the case.
+We will work hard to ensure you are compensated for this most distressing incident, and our personal injury solicitors will be there to provide all the support you need to get through the case.
 Contact us today if you have any questions about a potential clinical negligence compensation claim.